Krysik/vue-express-keycloak/README.md

 My attempt to integrate Vue with express secured with keycloak.

-The goal of this little project was to authenticate each backend confidential application independently with keycloak and make secure api calls between them.
+The goal of this little project is to create proof of concept to authenticate each backend confidential application independently with keycloak and make secure api calls between them.
-Also frontend needs to be able to get data from backend apps with secure api calls.
+In addition, frontend needs to be able to get data from backend apps using secure api calls.

 ### How to run